CLIMADA-project/climada_papers/202005_tropical_cyclone_calibration/climada_v1.4.1/README.md

 #### tc_calibration_figures_and_tables.ipynb
 Jupyter notebook to reproduce the key figures and tables in the paper.
+The notebook was tested for CLIMADA v1.4.1 and v1.5.1.

 #### tc_calibration_main.py
 Python script to replicate the calibration.